 The key doctrines of the fundamentalists were the

-- King James Bible being the perfect Bible,
+• King James Bible being the perfect Bible or biblical inerrancy,

 Scripturally speaking, the arguments in favor of recognizing the King James Bible and dispensationalism as the right doctrine can be viewed in the Real Bible Believers playlists titled “Defending the KJV” and “Dispensationalism”.

-As for studying deep doctrine, IFB churches were afraid to study deep doctrine as opposed to charismatic and non-denominational groups, which is a problem when deep doctrine and conspiracies are a popular topic of interest for many believers.
+As for studying deep doctrine and its evidence in scripture, IFB churches were afraid to study deep doctrine as opposed to charismatic and non-denominational groups, which is a problem when these topics are of interest for many believers.

 Do Bible believers study deep doctrine and conspiracies?